siletnbliss/parcial-python-music/README.md

+# Python music

+Python project to practice FastAPI by building an API that retrieves data from a sqlite database with pydantic and SqlAlchemy.

-# HOW TO RUN PROJECT:
+## HOW TO RUN PROJECT:

 - Setup and activate virtual environment
-- install dependencies: pip install -r requirements.txt
+- Install dependencies: pip install -r requirements.txt
 - Run: uvicorn main:app
-- Docs: /music-store/api/v1/docs
+- Docs: /docs